huyminh1115/LearnTON/README.md

 -   `tests` - tests for the contracts.
 -   `scripts` - scripts used by the project, mainly the deployment scripts.

+## Contract

+## Staking

+This is the main contract, store all system data:

+-   endTime: Distribute reward until this timestamp
+-   systemIndex: System index
+-   totalStaked: Total staked in the system
+-   rewardPerSecond: Reward per second
+-   lastUpdateTimeStamp: Last update timestamp

+## Staker

+Each staker will have this contract, store value of user staking data:

+-   owner: staker address
+-   staked: staked amount
+-   userIndex: user index
+-   unclaimedReward: unclaimed reward

+## Flow

+All flow start from Staking contract then update at Staker contract

+User -> StakingContract -> StakerContract

 ## How to use

 ### Build